aiqin/arrow/docs/arrow_cookbook/arrow_in-depth.rst

       }
   }

-The Crt Controller
+The HybridApp Controller
 ==================

-The Crt controller is exact the same as locator controller except Crt controller is used to test the CRT app on the mobile device.
-And the baseUrl is the CRT app index page url, not the browser's web url.
+The hybridApp controller is exact the same as locator controller except hybridApp controller is used to test the hybridApp on the mobile device.
+And the baseUrl is the hybridApp index page url, not the browser's web url.

 Re-Using Browser Sessions
 -------------------------